GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E09_MythTrack.md

 planet, ending "nature" in the older sense. **The new information technology will shortly encompass the entire astral system, harnessing its resources for terrestrial use**.
 The important thing is to realize that **electric information systems are live environments in the full organic sense.
 They alter our feelings and sensibilities**" - War and Peace in the Global Village, year 1968, page 35

+&nbsp;

+# TRACK: Sky Lodge lines

+Carol says "I can feel all of the good chemicals in my body"

+DOUBLE high metaphors.
+Famous song of Carol's home country, USA: https://www.youtube.com/watch?v=cOS5-n7dyj4 (lyrics: "Lost a friend, but kept friend memories") which fits Helen and Pluribus story.
+Lost Helen but kept Helen's memory on mountain with Pirate Lady.